 The display improvements of the iPhone 12 are one of the main reasons to get the newer model.
 The iPhone 11's LCD Liquid Retina display is good but slightly dated.
 There is no doubt that the advances made with the iPhone 12 and OLED make for a much more attractive device.

 A13 vs A14

-Apple says that the A14 is "the fastest chip in a smartphone," and is the first commercial processor to be built on a five-nanometer process.
+At the time of its launch, Apple said that the A14 was "the fastest chip in a smartphone" and the first commercial processor to be built on a five-nanometer process.
 The iPhone 12 is roughly expected to be 18.4% faster in single-core performance and 17.6% faster overall in multi-core scoring than the iPhone 11.
 For machine learning, the A14 Bionic features a 16-core Neural Engine, resulting in an 80 percent increase in performance.

 A13 Bionic is still up to 20 percent faster than the A12, and the performance improvements of the A14 are not so drastic as to make the A13 feel slow by comparison.
 The A13 in the iPhone 11 remains a very powerful processor that is capable of completing all day-to-day tasks fluidly.

 The iPhone 12 comes with sub-6Ghz 5G, as well as faster mmWave 5G in the United States.
 5G will deliver improved internet speeds for faster downloads and uploads, higher quality video streaming, more responsive gaming, real-time interactivity in apps, FaceTime in high definition, and more. iPhone 12 models also feature a new "Smart Data mode," which extends battery life by intelligently assessing 5G needs and balancing data usage, speed, and power in real time.

 The iPhone 11 has the normal 4G LTE cellular connectivity that has been present in smartphones for many years, with no ability to connect to 5G.